 If you miss a call or want to listen back on one of them, all calls will be recorded and will only be made available to your group.

-If you know you won't be able to make it to at least 7 calls, the Self Study option may be better for you!
-At the moment, I'm unsure of when the next *live call* run of this program will be (possibly February/March 2018).
+If you know you won't be able to make it to at least 7 calls, the Collective may be better for you until the next Intensive comes around!
 So if you'd really love to get into this program, make sure to take all of this into account!

 What's the time commitment per week?

-The time commitment for the Community Study option will be anywhere between 3-6 hrs per week (including the 2 hr long call each week).
+The time commitment for the Intensive will be anywhere between 3-6 hrs per week (including the 2 hr long call each week).
 This is the kind of experience where what you put in is what you get out of it.